zopefoundation/zc.zservertracelog/src/zc/zservertracelog/README.txt

     A 49234448 2010-04-07 17:03:41.230364 200 ?
     E 23418928 2008-08-26 10:55:00.000000

-Here we got multiple D records due to conflicts.
+Here we got multiple D records due to (simulated) conflicts.
 We show database activity for those databases for which there was any.
 The databases are sorted by name, with the unnamed database coming first.
-For each database, the number of object's read and written are provided.
+For each database, the number of object's loaded and saved are provided.